 There may not be any pain or bacteria infection associated with OME; however, the fluid within the middle ear can inhibit hearing ability when it interferes with the normal sound wave vibration of the eardrum.

 Over the timespan of several weeks, the fluid in the middle ear can become very thick and resemble the consistency of glue, which has led to this condition being referred to as glue ear occasionally.
 This also increases the likelihood of associated conductive hearing impairment.

 Some risk factors for OME within the first two years of life are:

 - Smoking by parents

 - Large amount of time in childcare

-Chronis suppurative otitis media involves a bacterial infection of the middle-ear that persists for several weeks or longer and hole in the tympanic membrane.
+Chronis suppurative otitis media involves a bacterial infection of the middle-ear that persists for several weeks or longer and is accompanied by a hole in the tympanic membrane.
 The pus may accumulate and drain outside the ear, although it may also only be visible on inspection with an otoscope or binocular microscope.
-This is more common in individuals with poor Eustachian tube function and offer precipitates hearing impairment.
+This condition is more common in individuals with poor Eustachian tube function and often precipitates hearing impairment.

 Image Credit: Kateryna Kon / Shutterstock.com